 If you want to know more, we have three benefits of crate training a puppy article here.

 35. Get Rid of Excess Energy Beforehand with Exercise or Play

 Useful Dog Training Tips Alert: Wearing out your puppy from exercise or play makes it MUCH easier to keep her in.

 Try to schedule crate times right after the play, exercise, and walks as a relaxing session with calming treats.

 36. Mealtimes in the Crate Quicken Acceptance

 Feeding your puppy their meals inside the crate is another excellent way to make the crate feel like home.

 Try to place the food near the end of the crate to have him go all the way.
-If they’re hesitant, move the bowl gradually from the opening of the crate.
+If they’re hesitant, move the bowl gradually from the crate’s opening.

 37. Start Closing the Door Only Once Your Puppy Feels Secure Inside

 Don’t start closing the door unless your puppy is beginning to feel secure inside the crate.